-When AHM is enabled (accessed via the AHM button in the DHM dialog) the view will automatically change to look into the turn.
+When AHM is enabled the view will automatically change to look into the turn.
 You can configure the view to change either in increments or in a continuous smooth movement.

 N.B.
 Automatic Head Movement is automatically disabled when you are using TrackIR.